 - 1 leftover Roast Chicken Carcass (preferably organic or pastured)

-- 1 handy make-ahead freezer soup bag or 1 onion, carrot, celery and leek, chopped
+- 1 handy make-ahead freezer soup bag - click for recipe

 - 2 cloves of garlic, crushed